-The following is a small portion of an excellent eight part radio interview series which was put together by the ministry of Family Life Today.
-It was titled, “Becoming One: God’s Blueprints for Marriage” and Dennis Rainey and Bob Lepine were the hosts (afterward, we have a link to an additional article posted on the Family Life web site):
+The following are some quotes on the issue of leaving your parents to cleave to your spouse.
+They come from a radio interview —part of an eight part radio interview series, which was put together by the ministry of Family Life Today.
+It is titled, “Becoming One: God’s Blueprints for Marriage.”
+Dennis Rainey and Bob Lepine are the hosts.

 For this cause, a man shall leave his father and his mother and shall cleave to his wife, and they shall become one flesh, and the man and his wife were both naked, and they were not ashamed.
 (Genesis 2:24-25)

 In the beginning part of this interview Bob Lepine makes the following statement:

 I was reading recently in Dr. Dan Allender’s book, “Intimate Allies,” and he made the statement that, in his experience, he could trace 90% of marital discord back to a failure to leave.

 “Most couples don’t think they’ve failed to leave.
 Yet if they could see what is trailing behind them as they walk out the church, they’d see ‘apron strings’ still tied to a man and a woman by their parents.
 These are people who love and care about them, but simply don’t know how to let them leave.
 It’s awkward because there is a new union formed there.
 This is a new relationship that is an entity, and it’s supposed to be.
 It’s supposed to be a couple who are one, who are in the process of forging a marriage relationship.